~20m skim, 4,119 words, updated Jan 13, 2025

 (when-not boolean-value "Nope")

-When allows you to execute a form when a value is true and not provide a false-case like an if statement.
+When and when-not enable execution of a form when a value is true (or false for when-not) without providing a false-case like an if statement.

 (nil? nil) ;; => true